Cornelia Kallisch

 Cornelia Kallisch (born 1956) is a German operatic mezzo-soprano who made an international career.
 She has participated in premieres of operas and in concert, and in award-winning recordings.

 Early life

 Born in Marbach am Neckar, Kallisch first studied violin and piano.
 She studied voice with Josef Metternich and the opera studio of the Bavarian State Opera.
 She also studied with Siglind Bruhn and Anna Reynolds.

 Career

-Kallisch joined the ensemble of the Zurich Opera in 1991, where she performed parts such as Cherubino in Mozart's Le nozze di Figaro and the title role of Der Rosenkavalier by Richard Strauss.
-She took part in premieres of operas, such as in 1998 Heinz Holliger's Schneewittchen in Zurich, conducted by the composer, HK Gruber's Der Herr Nordwind and in 1999 Philippe Boesmans' Wintermärchen at La Monnaie in Brussels, conducted by Antonio Pappano.
+Kallisch joined the ensemble of the Zürich Opera in 1991, where she performed parts such as Cherubino in Mozart's Le nozze di Figaro and the title role of Der Rosenkavalier by Richard Strauss.
+She took part in premieres of operas, such as in 1998 Heinz Holliger's Schneewittchen in Zürich, conducted by the composer, HK Gruber's Der Herr Nordwind and in 1999 Philippe Boesmans' Wintermärchen at La Monnaie in Brussels, conducted by Antonio Pappano.